-Remain calm.

-- If you have a positive relationship with the student try to calmly talk to the student about what is going on.
-See if they want to go for a walk, help with an assignment, go to the Stop & Think Room need a sensory break, etc. - If you are new to the student, assist the teacher with calling for help or managing the class while the teacher talks to the student. - Document the event in the student's progress log and to complete a Chapter 103 report if door is closed by you.
-Document the event and complete any mandatory reports, if needed
+- Remain calm. - If you have a positive relationship with the student try to calmly talk to the student about what is going on.
+See if they want to go for a walk, help with an assignment, need a sensory break, ect. - If you are new to the student, assist the teacher with calling for help or managing the class while the teacher talks to the student. - Document the event and complete any mandatory reports, if needed.